-- Level 2 chargers are the most common chargers and are installed in homes, workplaces and public spaces.
+- Level 2 chargers are the most common chargers and are installed in homes, workplace,s and public spaces.
 In most cases they require the assistance of a professional electrician to hardwire the device to a 240-volt power supply, similar to an electric stove or clothes dryer.
-These units require a 40 amp circuit and provide between 14 and 35 miles of range an hour, with a full charge ranging from three to ten hours depending on the battery size in the vehicle.
+These units require a 40-amp circuit and provide between 14 and 35 miles of range an hour, with a full charge ranging from three to 10 hours depending on the battery size in the vehicle.

 - Level 3 chargers, or DC Fast Chargers (DCFCs), are the fastest way to charge because they use direct current (DC) rather than AC to deliver power to the vehicle.
 Fast Chargers are typically found in commercial settings, such as rest stops and at businesses.
 These chargers provide around 40 miles of range every 10 minutes depending on the outside temperature and that of the vehicle’s battery.

-It is important to note that some older electric vehicle models have a maximum power rating, meaning that they may take longer to charge than those with newer batteries.
+It is important to note that some older EV models have a maximum power rating, meaning that they may take longer to charge than those with newer batteries.
 In addition, some do not have DCFC charging ports and are limited to Level 1 and Level 2 chargers.
-Click here to learn more about the different types of electric vehicle charging.
+Click here to learn more about the different types of EV charging.

 How do I charge at home?